 - Keep the head elevated as much as possible to reduce swelling.

 - Wear provided compression bandage at all times for three days and when sleeping for one month.

 - Avoid strenuous activities for a month after surgery.

 - Avoid alcohol for at least two weeks after surgery.

 - Keep any follow-up appointments with your surgeon to check the healing process and to ask any questions you may have.

 You can return to work 7-10 days after surgery but there may still be some swelling.
 You can resume exercising four weeks after surgery.

 Risks and Complications

-Jawbone reduction, like other facial reduction procedures, does involve common risks such as infection, bleeding, blood clot, bruising, swelling, injury to the surrounding tissue and nerves, or blood vessels and allergic reactions to anesthesia.
+Jawbone reduction, like other facial reduction procedures is low risk but does involve common risks such as infection, bleeding, blood clot, bruising, swelling, injury to the surrounding tissue and nerves or blood vessels and allergic reactions to anesthesia.
 Risks that are unique to this procedure include: